 Overview

-On March 24, 1800, Forlorn Hope became the first newspaper published within a prison by an incarcerated person.
-In the intervening 200 years, over 500 prison newspapers have been published from U.S. prisons.
+On March 24, 1800, Forlorn Hope was published within a prison in New York state, edited by an incarcerated person.
+In the intervening 200+ years, over 700 prison newspapers have been published from U.S. prisons in all fifty states.
 American Prison Newspapers will bring together hundreds of these periodicals from across the country into one collection that will represent penal institutions of all kinds, with special attention paid to women-only institutions.

-Development of the collection began in July 2020 and will continue through 2022, with new content added regularly.
-The American Prison Newspapers collection is made possible by a growing list of libraries that are providing funding to cover the publishing costs, along with institutions and individuals that are opening their archives to provide the source material for digitization.
-Thanks to their contributions, the collection was made fully open access as of July, 2021.
+Development of the collection began in July 2020, with new content added regularly.
+The American Prison Newspapers collection is made possible by libraries that have provided funding to cover the publishing costs, along with institutions and individuals that are opening their archives to provide the source material for digitization.
+Thanks to their contributions, the collection has been fully open access since July 2021.

 Watch featured speakers share more about the collection and about prison journalism: